tylim88/Firelord/README.md

 That is all.
 Call `flatten` to flatten the complex data and the rest work just like simple data, clean and simple.

-## Handling Firestore Field Value: Masking
+## 🍱 Handling Firestore Field Value: Masking

 Firestore field value, aka serverTimestamp, arrayRemove, arrayUnion and increment, they all return `FieldValue`, this is problematic, as you may use increment on an array or serverTimeStamp on a number.
 Kudo to whoever design this for making our life harder.

-The wrapper forbids you to use any firestore field value(serverTimestamp, arrayRemove, arrayUnion and increment) instance.
+The wrapper forbids you to use any Firestore field value(serverTimestamp, arrayRemove, arrayUnion and increment) instance.
 We prepare another field value generator for you with the return type masked.

-It still returns the same firestore field value but with a masked return type, conversion table below shows what mask the types.
+It still returns the same Firestore field value but with a masked return type, conversion table below shows what mask the types.

 | Field Value     | Masked Type                                                                                 | Note                              |
 | --------------- | ------------------------------------------------------------------------------------------- | --------------------------------- |